 Lemkin Seminar, Global Edition

-The Global Raphael Lemkin Seminar for Genocide Prevention is one of the main pillars of our work.
+The Global Raphael Lemkin Seminar for Genocide Prevention is one of the main pillars of the Auschwitz Institute’s work.
 Through the “power of place” at the former German Nazi Concentration and Extermination Camp of Auschwitz-Birkenau in Oświęcim, Poland, we provide our participants with the opportunity to make a personal investment and commitment to the field of genocide prevention.

 Latin American Program